-Selecting a theme for your membership website is a little bit different from other WordPress uses.
-You need something that supports group discussion, courses, GDPR compliance, resource libraries, courses, and integration with membership plugins.
+Selecting a theme for your membership website is slightly different from other WordPress uses.
+You need something supporting group discussion, courses, GDPR compliance, resource libraries, and integration with membership plugins.

 You need to decide if your membership platform needs to be closed off for members only, or if you need a blend of public and restricted access portions of the same site.
-Either model can work, and there are pros and cons to each method.
+Either model can work, and each method has pros and cons.

-Non-members may be attracted to blog posts and you can attract them to your paid membership by teasing exclusive content, community forums, or members-only area.
-Gated content with exclusive resources for members only creates a fear of missing out that may entice new members to join.
+Non-members may be attracted to blog posts, and you can attract them to your paid membership by teasing exclusive content, community forums, or members-only area.
+Gated content with exclusive resources for members only creates a fear of missing out, which may entice new members to join.

-I use and recommend the BuddyBoss theme and platform to create a membership.
-It provides all of the resources I just mentioned and was specifically designed for membership functionality.
-It integrates with dozens of other resources that are useful for a membership platform.
-They even have a companion mobile app service, in case your members need access on the go.
+I recommend the BuddyBoss theme and platform to create a membership.
+It provides all of the resources I mentioned and was specifically designed for membership functionality.
+It integrates with dozens of other useful resources for a membership platform.
+They even have a companion mobile app service in case your members need access on the go.

 Choose a Membership Plugin